-The mission of the Department of Mechanical Engineering is to cultivate an environment through teaching, research, and service that fosters the technical, critical thinking, and communication skills necessary for students and faculty to contribute to the engineering profession and to the well-being of society.
+The Mission of the Department of Mechanical Engineering is to cultivate an environment through teaching, research and service that fosters the technical, critical thinking and communication skills necessary for students and faculty to contribute to the engineering profession and the well-being of society.

 - Prepare post graduates and graduates for leadership positions and professional practice in academia, industry and government.